Julia Sarah Stone biography

 Julia has worked almost non-stop since, appearing in eight more short films, several TV shows including guest appearances on R.L.
 Stine's The Haunting Hour and Emily Owens M.D., as well as regular and starring roles on The Killing for Netflix in 2013 and SyFy's Aftermath in 2016.

-On the big screen she has starred in Wet Bum (2015), which debuted at the 2014 Toronto International Film Festival, and Weirdos (2017), which debuted at the 2016 Toronto International Film Festival.
+She has starred in several Canadian indies, including Wet Bum (2015), which debuted at the 2014 Toronto International Film Festival, Weirdos (2017), which debuted at the 2016 Toronto International Film Festival and Allure (2018), co-starring Evan Rachel Wood, which debuted at the 2017 Toronto International Film Festival.

 Julia Sarah Stone Filmography